European allies condemn Israel's plan to build more housing units in the West Bank

 Israel's right-wing government under Prime Minister Benjamin Netanyahu is also set to legalize nine smaller Jewish outposts on land the Palestinians want for a future state.

-Israel occupied the West Bank and Jerusalem in a war in 1967 and has since build more than 100 settlements there — which much of the international community opposes.
+Israel occupied the West Bank and East Jerusalem in a war in 1967 and has since built more than 100 settlements there — which much of the international community opposes.
 The U.N.
 Security Council has called settlements a violation of international law, which Israel denies.

 The joint U.S. and European statement said the countries "strongly oppose these unilateral actions which will only serve to exacerbate tensions between Israelis and Palestinians and undermine efforts to achieve a negotiated two-state solution."